gotapi/pida/README.md

-Pida
+# Pida

-a very small Jquery like javascript library.
+Terribly small javascript library ,up to 5k (gziped)

+- Chrome or other supported:( no IE )
+- Browser side only,not for node.js

-Installation:
+## Installation:
 ```shell
 yarn add pida
 ```